the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 - At least one [element](#element-types)

 and `MAY` contain:
-- `UNIQUE KEY` - A keyword followed by an element name defines a unique key, allowing multiple overlays with the same name in the OCA bundle.
-For example, the language attribute in the Label overlay allows for more than one overlay in the bundle.
+- `UNIQUE KEYS` - A keyword followed by one or more element names defines the uniqueness signature for overlays of the same type in a bundle.
+When present, multiple overlays with the same name are allowed, but the values of the unique key elements must be distinct across those overlays.
+If any unique key element is missing from an overlay instance, validation fails.

 Example:
 ```
 ADD OVERLAY <namespace:name>
   VERSION <semver>
   UNIQUE KEYS <element-name>
+  UNIQUE KEYS [<element-name>, <element-name>, ...]
   <ELEMENT_BLOCKS>
 ```